andpiazza/jetpack_widget_social_media/README.md

 _will add details, references and links to each step shortly_

 5. Repeat step #4 _n_ times (= number of social media platforms you want to show)

+**References**
+[1] Github page for Genericons: https://github.com/Automattic/Genericons [_latest commit Nov 2016_]
+[2] Jetpack's documentation on Social Icons: https://jetpack.com/jetpack_support_tag/social-media/ (_talk about being outdated: dates back to 2015.
+In social media terms, that's the equivalent of the Middle Age_)
+[3] Which Social Media Icon Sets are the Best for Wordpress: https://itxdesign.com/which-social-media-icon-sets-are-the-best-for-wordpress/ > a review of options
+[4] Want to play with all the Genericons available options on your computer?
+Download the Genericons.ttf file from here: https://github.com/Automattic/Genericons/tree/master/genericons
+[5] All Genericons currently available: https://github.com/Automattic/Genericons/tree/master/source/svg
+[6] Jetpack's Widget / Sidebar config: replace "yourdomain" on this URL: https://yourdomain.com/wp-admin/widgets.php [7] Edit functions.php file: replace "yourdomain" and "yourtheme" with the proper names on this URL https://yourdomain.com/wp-admin/theme-editor.php?file=functions.php&theme=yourtheme

 **Coming soon - stay tuned**
 - How to resize social icons